The Westminster Tournament Challenge

-The Westminster Tournament Challenge was the invitation to the 1511 Westminster Tournament, the joust held on 12 and 13 February 1511 in honour of the birth a son Prince Henry to Catherine of Aragon and Henry VIII on New Year's Day.
+The Westminster Tournament Challenge was the invitation to the 1511 Westminster Tournament, a joust held on 12 and 13 February 1511 in honour of the birth of a son, Prince Henry, to Catherine of Aragon and Henry VIII on New Year's Day.
+The tournament is documented in chronicles, accounts of expenses, and the 1511 Westminster Tournament Roll commissioned as an illustrated record of the events.

+The Challenge manuscript

 Written in the form of an allegory, The Challenge begins by introducing the four challengers who have come from the realm of Cuere Noble to "accomplish certain feates of Armes" in honour of the "byrthe of a yong prynce".
 Each challenger is given an allegorical name: Sir William Courtenay as Bone voloyr, Sir Edward Neville as Joyous panser, Sir Thomas Knyvet as Vailliaunt desyre, and Henry VIII as Cuere loyall.
 This is followed by a description of the tournament's allegorical theme along with the rules and regulations to which the challengers and answerers will adhere.
 It concludes with the signatures of those who took part over the two days of the joust.